mosip/documentation/docs/Generic-Master-Data.md

 ## Criteria and Limitations

-i.
-Following data types are supported,
+* Following data types are supported,
-	i. string
+	* string
-	ii. int
+	* int
-	iii. boolean
+	* boolean
-	iv. date
+	* date
-ii.
-Following are the OPERATORS in CONDITION are supported,
+* Following are the OPERATORS in CONDITION are supported,
-	i.
-EQUALS
+	* EQUALS
-	ii.
-GREATER THAN
+	* GREATER THAN
-	iii.
-LESS THAN
+	* LESS THAN
-iii.
-Following are the clause operatos are supported,
+* Following are the clause operatos are supported,
-	i.
-AND
+	* AND
-	ii.
-OR
+	* OR
-iv.
-Return JSON will be of flat structure.
+* Return JSON will be of flat structure.
 No nested structure is supported.
-v.
-Return JSON structure will not have any types such as number, boolean or string.
+* Return JSON structure will not have any types such as number, boolean or string.

 ## Addition of new master data
 * Database